We're NDIS Registered Provider / Home Care Package Welcome

 Needle Insertion:

-Fine, sterile needles are inserted into the skin at specific acupuncture points.
+Extremely fine, sterile needles are gently inserted into the skin at specific acupuncture points.

 Stimulation:

-The needles stimulate these points, which are believed to affect the flow of energy and promote healing.
+The needles stimulate these points, which are believed to affect the flow of energy and activate the body's healing process naturally.

 Pain Relief:

-Acupuncture is often used to relieve pain, and some believe it works by releasing endorphins, the body's natural pain-killing chemicals.
+Acupuncture is often used to relieve pain.
+Research suggests its effectiveness is linked to the release of endorphins, which are the body's natural pain-killing chemicals.

 Other Benefits:

-Besides pain relief, acupuncture is also used to treat a variety of conditions, including nausea, anxiety, and insomnia.
+Besides pain relief, acupuncture is also used to treat a variety of conditions such as nausea, anxiety, and insomnia, making it a versatile approach to achieve holistic wellness.